 Why do women and girls have genetic testing for haemophilia?

-A normal factor VIII or factor IX level test will not tell women or girls whether they carry the gene alteration causing haemophilia.
-Some women or girls may have normal factor levels, but still carry the gene alteration.
+A normal factor VIII or factor IX level test will not tell females whether they carry the gene alteration causing haemophilia.
+Some females may have normal factor levels, but still carry the gene alteration.

 In genetics, all females who have the gene alteration causing haemophilia are called 'carriers'.

-- Discussion with a haemophilia specialist and/or genetic counsellor
+- Discussion with a haemophilia team specialist and/or genetic counsellor

 - Looking at the family tree to identify other family members who may have the gene alteration